The Twelve Caesars: Caligula

 He would call people to his palace in the middle of the night.
 When they arrived, he would hide and make strange noises.
 At other times, he would have people assassinated, and then call for them.
 When they did not show up, he would remark that they must have committed suicide.

 Suetonius describes several omens that predicted the assassination of Caligula.
 He mentions a bolt of lightning that struck Rome on the ides of March, which was when Julius Caesar was assassinated.
 Lightning was an event of immense superstition in the ancient world.
 The day of the assassination, Caligula sacrificed a flamingo.
 During the sacrifice, blood splattered on his clothes.
-Suetonius also describes a comet that was seen shortly before the assassination.
-In the ancient world, comets were believed to foretell the death or assassination of important people.
 Suetonius even suggested that Caligula's name itself was a predictor of his assassination, noting that every caesar named Gaius, such as the dictator Gaius Julius Caesar, had been assassinated (a statement which is not entirely accurate; Julius Caesar's father died from natural causes, as did Augustus).

 Caligula was an avid fan of gladiatorial combats; he was assassinated shortly after leaving a show by a disgruntled Praetorian Guard captain, as well as several senators.